 This course provides an introduction to the major aspects of building and maintaining a successful massage therapy practice.
-Topics covered include starting a new practice, establishing a bookkeeping system, maintaining client records, and delivering a business plan.
+Students will learn how to create a business plan for starting their massage practice as a professional massage therapist.
+The business plan will include establishing a bookkeeping system, maintaining client records, developing business policies and a marketing plan.
 Prereq: Program admission; TMS110.
-(3 lec/0 lab) 3 sem hrs